Rendova Island

-Rendova is an island in the Western Province of the Solomon Islands in the South Pacific, east of Papua New Guinea.
+Rendova is an island in Western Province, in the independent nation of Solomon Islands, in the South Pacific, east of Papua New Guinea.

 Geography

-Rendova Island is a roughly rectangularly-shaped island, located in the South Pacific in the New Georgia Islands.
+Rendova Island is a roughly rectangular island, located in the South Pacific in the New Georgia Islands.
 The length of the island is about 40 kilometers.
 To the north is the island of New Georgia and to the east is the island of Vangunu.
 Rendova is a volcanic island, with a central stratovolcano cone, with a height of 1050 m which last erupted in the Pleistocene; however, the island is subject to frequent earthquakes.
 The island is surrounded in some places by a coral reef.
 The climate on Rendova is wet and tropical, and the island is subject to frequent cyclones.

 Flora and fauna

 The black-sand beaches along the southwest coast of Rendova are important nesting grounds for the critically endangered leatherback turtle.
-Community-based conservation organisation, the Tetepare Descendants' Association, runs a leatherback conservation program in the villages of Baniata, Havilla and Retavo on this coastline.
+Community-based conservation organisation the Tetepare Descendants' Association runs a leatherback conservation program in the villages of Baniata, Havilla and Retavo on this coastline.